InnovAnon-Inc/HafrenHaver/README.md

 supernatural entity that nobody has actually seen.
 Thanks InnovAnon!

+S. Faust for his exploration of turiya and its possibilities and for his mentorship.

-Honorable mention to known Western code monks:
+Honorable mention to known Western code monks, who may not have contributed anything to this particular project, but rather to the Western cyber-monastic tradition in general:
 - Terry A. Davis
 - Sasha Gallagher

+TruthStream: their entertaining spin on these technologies has been downright inspirational during this undertaking.

 Other credits are specifically linked in the source, such as StackOverflow threads where the good people ensured